kb546196/MyNeighborhoodMap/README.md

 ###Overview

-This project uses JavaScript, jQuery, knockoutJS, bootstrap, Google Maps API, and YouTube API to create a map of the places in London, England that have inspired songs which are marked on the map.
-Each marker when opened then has a video of the song and link to Wikipedia about information about the area.
+This project uses JavaScript, jQuery, knockoutJS, bootstrap, Google Maps API, and Musixmatch API to create a map of the places in London, England that have inspired songs which are marked on the map.
+Each marker when opened then has lyrics from the song from Musixmatch and link to Wikipedia about information about the area.

 - - - -
 ### Getting started